marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 AzureDataFactoryDemo_GenericSqlSink does the following:

--Reads structure metadata from a CSV file stored in blob storage -Finds or Creates the SQL table in the target database that matches the structure of the CSV file -If there are zero matches, a new table and view are created to act as the sink for the data, the table and view name of the new table is used
+- Reads structure metadata from a CSV file stored in blob storage

+- Finds or Creates the SQL table in the target database that matches the structure of the CSV file

+- - If there are zero matches, a new table and view are created to act as the sink for the data, the table and view name of the new table is used

--If there is one match, the table and view name of the matching table is used -If there is more than one match, the system doesn't know where it should belong, a new table and view are created to act as the sink for the data, the table and view name of the new table is used
+- - If there is one match, the table and view name of the matching table is used

+- - If there is more than one match, the system doesn't know where it should belong, a new table and view are created to act as the sink for the data, the table and view name of the new table is used

 Operational metadata is logged to the target view.
 The metadata collected is:
--__StorageAccountName:  Source blob storage account name
+- __StorageAccountName:  Source blob storage account name
--__FileName:  Name of the file used as the source of data
+- __FileName:  Name of the file used as the source of data
--__DataFactoryName:  Name of the Azure Data Factory used to load the data
+- __DataFactoryName:  Name of the Azure Data Factory used to load the data
--__DataFactoryPipelineName:  Name of the Azure Data Factory Pipeline used to load the data
+- __DataFactoryPipelineName:  Name of the Azure Data Factory Pipeline used to load the data
--__DataFactoryPipelineRunId:  ID of the Data Factory Pipeline Run that loaded the data
+- __DataFactoryPipelineRunId:  ID of the Data Factory Pipeline Run that loaded the data
--__InsertDateTimeUTC:  Full date and time the data was loaded in the UTC timezone, sourced from the Data Factory
+- __InsertDateTimeUTC:  Full date and time the data was loaded in the UTC timezone, sourced from the Data Factory